Having fire extinguishers handy at your workplace isn’t enough to pass an OSHA fire extinguisher inspection.

 There are a few key areas an employer should focus on when it comes to requirements:

-osha fire extinguisher inspection
+- fire extinguisher maintenance,

 What Are the Correct Types of Workplace Portable Fire Extinguishers?